Welcome to our free Advanced Oracle SQL Queries tutorial. This tutorial is based on Webucator's Advanced Oracle SQL Queries course.

-The characters used for padding can be specified as well.
+By default, spaces are used for padding, but that can be specified as well.

-The TRIM function is used to remove leading and/or trailing white
+TRIM() function is used to remove leading and/or trailing

-data to a character type string.
+data to a string type.
 A variety of format models

 are available to change the appearance of numeric and date data.

 numeric data as currency and date data using the

 SELECT first_name, last_name, TO_CHAR(salary,'$999,999.00') AS salary, TO_CHAR(hire_date, 'MM/DD/YYYY') AS hire_date FROM employees;

 SOUNDEX() function returns a character string containing a